Nintendo Account

 Nintendo Account is a single sign-on user account system used for Nintendo services on various platforms.
-Introduced in February 2016, it is used as the account system for Nintendo-published mobile apps, as well as the Nintendo Switch console and other services such as My Nintendo.
+Introduced in February 2016, it is used as the account system for Nintendo-published mobile apps, as well as the Nintendo Switch and Nintendo Switch 2 consoles and other services such as My Nintendo.

 History

 Prior to his death in July 2015, Nintendo president Satoru Iwata secured a business alliance with Japanese mobile provider DeNA to develop mobile titles based on Nintendo's first-party franchises.
 During a presentation related to this business alliance on March 17, 2015, Iwata announced that a new membership program would be jointly developed by Nintendo and DeNA that encompasses the existing Nintendo 3DS and Wii U systems, smartphones and tablets, as well as a new gaming platform later revealed as the Nintendo Switch.
 According to Iwata, the new membership service would "create a connection between Nintendo and each individual consumer regardless of the device the consumer uses."

 In anticipation of the launch of Nintendo's first app, Miitomo, as well as the launch of its new loyalty program My Nintendo, Nintendo Account registration opened on February 17, 2016.
 Nintendo Account was extended to video game hardware with the March 2017 release of Nintendo Switch, where user profiles can be linked to an account for services such as online multiplayer and Nintendo eShop.
 In preparation for its release, the Nintendo Account ID system was introduced for display names.
 As of September 2018, Nintendo Accounts can no longer be unlinked from profiles on a Switch console.
-Nintendo eShop balances can also be merged between Nintendo Network and Nintendo Account profiles.
+Nintendo eShop balances could also be merged between Nintendo Network and Nintendo Account profiles until March 2024.

 In April 2020, Nintendo confirmed that up to 160,000 Nintendo Accounts were affected due to a leak of Nintendo Network ID (NNID) user and password information gained via credential stuffing from other breaches, which led to malicious users to use these accounts to purchase digital content on the owner's credit card or stored payment.
-By April 24, 2020, Nintendo disabled the NNID means to log into the Nintendo Account, emails affected users to change their password, and recommended all users enable two-factor authentication for their Nintendo Account.
+By April 24, 2020, Nintendo disabled the NNID means to log into the Nintendo Account, emailed affected users to change their password, and recommended all users enable two-factor authentication for their Nintendo Account.